Steak 'n Shake: Locations

 The first Steak 'n Shake in the state of Indiana was opened as a drive-in restaurant in Indianapolis in November 1954.
 As typical for the era it had offered curb (carhop) service in addition to table service and takeout.
 At the time, Steak 'n Shake had locations in five states.

 The Route 66 Steak 'n Shake in Springfield, Missouri (built 1962), was listed on the National Register of Historic Places in 2012.

 The company entered North Carolina opening a franchised location in Greensboro in December 1996.

-Steak 'n Shake began in Wisconsin with locations in Racine, Janesville, and Madison in the late 1990s, but all locations closed by 2004.
+Steak 'n Shake's first Wisconsin locations were in Racine, Janesville, and Madison in the late 1990s, but all locations closed by 2004.
 Another franchiser opened locations in Waukesha and Wauwatosa in 2007, but both closed by 2010.
 The chain has not returned to the state.

 After briefly operating a few restaurants in South Texas during the 1970s, Steak 'n Shake returned to Texas by opening locations in the Dallas–Fort Worth area in 2001, in the Houston area in 2012, and in the San Antonio area beginning in 2013.

 Steak 'n Shake entered South Carolina Carolina opening a location in Greenville in February 2001.

 The company entered Oklahoma for the first time by opening a franchise location in Edmond in 2004.

 Steak 'n Shake entered West Virginia for the first time by opening a franchise location in Barboursville in August 2007.

 Steak 'n Shake opened its first location in Nevada inside the South Point Casino in Las Vegas in July 2010 and a second location in Reno in July 2013.
 In January 2017, a second Las Vegas location began, the third in Nevada, in the Student Union building on the campus of the University of Nevada, Las Vegas followed by a second Reno location, the fourth in Nevada in July 2017.

 Steak 'n Shake entered Louisiana for the first time by opening a location near Baton Rouge in Covington in 2011.

 The company first entered Colorado via a franchise in Denver in November 2011 before the parent company took over the Colorado locations after a lengthy lawsuit between the franchisee and the parent company.

-In January 2012, they opened their first and only location in the state of New York on Manhattan, adjacent to the Ed Sullivan Theater then home to the Late Show with David Letterman.
+In January 2012, they opened their first and only location in the state of New York in Manhattan, adjacent to the Ed Sullivan Theater then home to the Late Show with David Letterman.
 Indiana native David Letterman, an avid Steak 'n Shake fan frequented the location and often talked about it on his show.
 The location closed in October 2017, ending the chain's five year presence in the state.

 The first location in New Jersey was opened by a franchise holder in September 2012 in Paramus.

 At the beginning of 2016, a second and third location in New Jersey were opened by the same franchisee in West Windsor Township and Hamilton Township; both of those locations quietly disappeared within a year.
 In September 2017, the original Paramus location, the last location in New Jersey, also closed after a five-year struggle to remain in business.